Careers

 individual careers guidance interviews

 Liverpool College students have impartial careers guidance interviews at pivotal points during their time at the College.
-The interviews start at the beginning of the Michaelmas term when Year 11 have their next step interview to discuss their options for post 16.
-Towards the end of this term Year 9 students have a short guidance interview to discuss their option choices and GCSE pathway.
-Finally our Year 12 students are all interviewed in the Lent term to discuss their post 18 options.
-Careers guidance is not limited to these year groups and any student can request a careers guidance interview by speaking to their House Mentor or Mrs Drew in C13.
+The interviews start at the beginning of the Michaelmas term when Chapter 11 have their next step interview to discuss their options for post 16.
+Towards the end of this term Chapter 9 students have a short guidance interview to discuss their option choices and GCSE pathway.
+Finally our Chapter 12 students are all interviewed in the Lent term to discuss their post 18 options.
+Careers guidance is not limited to these Chapter groups and any student can request a careers guidance interview by speaking to their House Mentor or Mrs Drew in C13.
+All students with an EHCP will have an informal meeting in every chapter to try and support their post 16 choices.

 INDEPENDENT CAREERS ADVICE

 Although employed by the College, This email address is being protected from spambots.
 You need JavaScript enabled to view it.our Careers Adviser, ensures that all guidance is presented in an impartial manner, showing no bias or favouritism towards any particular institution, education or work option.
+Mrs Drew is a Registered Career Development Professional with the Career Development Institute and abides by their Code of Ethics.
 Information is shared on a wide range of education or training options, including apprenticeships and technical education routes.
 Guidance is given to promote the bests interests of the student who recieve it.

 STEM